Are the services provided by the Division of Labor available to all workers?

 May an employer withhold monies from wages without the employee's permission?

 Employers are permitted to take certain withholdings from an employee’s wages without having to obtain the specific written authorization of the employee.
-In addition to normal payroll taxes, some examples of permissible withholdings include union or club dues, payments to credit unions, charities, savings plans, medical insurance premiums, contributions to pension plans, etc. Payroll deductions to recover an advance provided to the employee against his or her future wages, or to correct payroll errors also fall in the category of permissible deductions.
-Outside of those payroll deductions that are permitted by state law, or required by court order, employers must obtain the employee’s written notarized consent before taking any other type of payroll withholdings.
+In addition to normal payroll taxes, some examples of permissible withholdings include union or club dues, payments to credit unions, charities, savings plans, medical insurance premiums, contributions to pension plans, etc. Outside of those payroll deductions that are permitted by state law, or required by court order, employers must obtain the employee’s written notarized consent before taking any other type of payroll withholdings.
 The employee’s consent must include a completed “Assignment of Future Wages Form”, which is available for printing from the Division’s website.

 May an employer reduce an employee's hourly rate of pay or salary?